Menace from the Deep

 - 300 % negative mentions

-The monetization system primarily revolves around enhancing gameplay through upgrades, such as increased health for characters, additional starting relics, improved combo mechanics, and greater energy per turn.
-Players can also access easier card upgrades and more powerful options in specific locations, which can significantly impact their performance in the game.
+The monetization system primarily revolves around enhancing gameplay through upgrades, such as increased health for characters, additional starting relics, improved combo counters, and more energy per turn.
+Players can also access easier card upgrades and unlock more powerful options in specific locations, which can significantly impact their performance in the game.

-“It seems like every aspect of the game is designed to push you towards purchasing in-game currency, which can be frustrating for those who want to enjoy the game without spending extra.”
+“It seems like every aspect of the game is designed to encourage microtransactions, making it hard to enjoy without spending extra cash.”